Trousers: Europe before the 20th century

 Pantaloons became fashionable in early nineteenth-century England and the Regency era.
 The style was introduced by Beau Brummell (1778–1840) and by mid-century had supplanted breeches as fashionable street-wear.
 At this point, even knee-length pants adopted the open bottoms of trousers (see shorts) and were worn by young boys, for sports, and in tropical climates.
 Breeches proper have survived into the twenty-first century as court dress, and also in baggy mid-calf (or three-quarter length) versions known as plus-fours or knickers worn for active sports and by young schoolboys.
-Types of breeches are also still worn today by baseball and American football players, and by equestrians.
+Types of breeches are also still worn today by fencers, baseball and American football players, and by equestrians.

 Sailors may have played a role in the worldwide dissemination of trousers as a fashion.
 In the seventeenth and eighteenth centuries, sailors wore baggy trousers known as galligaskins.
-Sailors also pioneered the wearing of jeans - trousers made of denim.
+Sailors also pioneered the wearing of jeans – trousers made of denim.
 These became more popular in the late nineteenth century in the American West because of their ruggedness and durability.

-Starting around the mid-nineteenth century, Wigan pit-brow women scandalised Victorian society by wearing trousers for their work at the local coal mines.
+Starting around the mid-nineteenth century, Wigan pit-brow women scandalized Victorian society by wearing trousers for their work at the local coal mines.
 They wore skirts over their trousers and rolled them up to their waists to keep them out of the way.
 Although pit-brow lasses worked above ground at the pit-head, their task of sorting and shovelling coal involved hard manual labour, so wearing the usual long skirts of the time would have greatly hindered their movements.